Suggested links

 Local support groups, such as Al-Anon, are available for people who have faced the negative consequences of a loved one’s addiction.
 The internet also has a variety of forums and support groups to help you process what you’ve experienced.

-Frequently Asked Questions about Hydrocodone
+Frequently Asked Questions about Hydrocodone Addiction

 How is hydrocodone addiction treated?

-Hydrocodone addiction can be treated through a medical detox followed by a treatment program that fits the level of addiction.
 All programs focus on both physically recovering from hydrocodone addiction as well as addressing the addict’s mental health to help them remain sober in the future.

 What is the difference between hydrocodone addiction and dependency?

 A hydrocodone dependency happens when a person’s body begins to develop a tolerance for hydrocodone and needs more for the drug to be effective.
-An addiction to hydrocodone occurs when the person’s need for hydrocodone interferes with their daily life (such as work, family obligations, etc.).
-Dependence often accompanies addiction.

-What are some symptoms of hydrocodone addiction?
+What are the symptoms of hydrocodone abuse and addiction?

-Hydrocodone addiction can cause nausea, vomiting, slow breathing, dizziness, low blood pressure, and excessive drowsiness.
-Someone who is addicted to hydrocodone may use more than prescribed or could be taking hydrocodone without a prescription at all.
+A hydrocodone addict may use more than prescribed or could be taking hydrocodone without a prescription at all.

 Kent S. Hoffman, D.O. is a founder of Addiction HelpReviewed by:Kent S. Hoffman, D.O.